jalexstark/heptodes/zebraix/doc/gfm/background/RatQuad.md

 <figure>
 <img src="figs-ratquad/RatQuad-D.svg"
-alt="Quarter-circle and semicircle surves.
-The left curve shows the control points for a quarter circle, for which the RQS formula combines the tan-half-angle formulae for sine and cosine.
+alt="Quarter-circle and semicircle curves.
+The left curve shows the control points for a quarter circle, for which the RQC formula combines the tan-half-angle formulae for sine and cosine.
 If we extend the range of tan half angles to [-1,1], we get a semicircle.
-RQS paths require a parameter in the range [0,1], but we can obtain the wider range by simple scale and offset.
+RQC paths require a parameter in the range [0,1], but we can obtain the wider range by simple scale and offset.
 The corresponding control points are shown for the right curve." />
-<figcaption aria-hidden="true">Quarter-circle and semicircle surves.
+<figcaption aria-hidden="true">Quarter-circle and semicircle curves.
 The
-left curve shows the control points for a quarter circle, for which the RQS formula combines the tan-half-angle formulae for sine and cosine.
+left curve shows the control points for a quarter circle, for which the RQC formula combines the tan-half-angle formulae for sine and cosine.
 If we extend the range of tan half angles to <span class="math inline">[−1,1]</span>, we get a semicircle.
-RQS paths require a parameter in the range <span class="math inline">[0,1]</span>, but we can obtain the wider range by simple scale and offset.
+RQC paths require a parameter in the range <span class="math inline">[0,1]</span>, but we can obtain the wider range by simple scale and offset.
 The corresponding control points are shown for the right curve.</figcaption>
 </figure>

-A RQS can be used to generate a quarter circle if it is formulated in terms of tan half angles.
+A RQC can be used to generate a quarter circle if it is formulated in terms of tan half angles.
 That is, we can write

 $$